RatnadeepYSVS/Phone_controller/README.md

 # Phone_controller
   This script allows you to control your phone from your laptop.
   You can make calls, backup your photos and lock your phone from your laptop.
-  You can also recieve calllogs.
+  You can also recieve calllogs which contains missed calls retrieved calls and outgoing calls made from laptop.
   You can see all incoming calls.But outgoing calls are only seen when a call is made from ur laptop.
-  You can also see missed calls or calls u ended up.
+  You can also see missed calls or calls u cut as missed.
   This script also gives you voice alert for incoming calls.
 # Requirements
   ## IMP:- This Script Only works on android devices